Schedule 5 (Part 2) of the Work Health and Safety Regulation 2011 (WHS Regulation) requires the following plant to be registered:

 - be determined by the regulator to be a competent person.

 The person in control of registrable plant must keep records of all tests, inspections, maintenance, commissioning, decommissioning, dismantling and alterations of plant for the period that the plant is used.

 If control of the plant changes to another party, these records must be given to the person taking control of the plant.

 The maintenance, inspection and testing must be carried out either:

 - in accordance with the manufacturers recommendations (if any)

 - if there are no manufacturer's recommendations, in accordance with the recommendations of a competent person

-- in relation to inspection, if it is not reasonably practicable to comply with paragraph (a) or (b), annually.
+- in relation to inspection, if it is not reasonably practicable to comply with point (1) or (2), annually.